Ozzy Osbourne Net Worth

 Osbourne has sold more than 100 million albums.
 He was inducted into the Rock and Roll Hall of Fame as a member of Black Sabbath and he is also in the UK Music Hall of Fame both as a member of the band and a solo artist.
 Osbourne has a star on the Hollywood Walk of Fame as well as the Birmingham Walk of Stars.
 In 2014 he received the Global Icon Award at the MTV Europe Music Awards.

 Other Ventures and Projects: In the mid-1990s, Osbourne pioneered the metal festival tour Ozzfest, which he continues to organize and at which he has performed on an occasional basis.
-It is managed by his wife/manager Sharon Osbourne, and assisted by his son Jack.
+It is managed by his wife/manager Sharon Osbourne and assisted by his son, Jack.
 The first Ozzfest was held in Phoenix, Arizona, on October 25, 1996.
-It has since welcomed five million attendees, and grossed over $100 million.
-Thanks to the success of Ozzfest, Osbourne was the first hard rock and heavy metal star that hit $50 million in merchandise sales.
+It has since welcomed five million attendees and grossed over $100 million.
+Thanks to the success of Ozzfest, Osbourne was the first hard rock and heavy metal star to hit $50 million in merchandise sales.

 |Net Worth:||$220 Million|